-GNNU 450 Nursing 5: Theory and Clinical - Term 5 emphasizes the integration of previously presented knowledge and skills.
-Theory focuses on organizational and leadership skills and the responsibilities of the graduate nurse.
-Clinical experience is provided in general medical-surgical units.
-Students are assigned to full-time registered nurses who act as preceptors to the student.
-During this term, students learn to assume the role of a registered nurse.
-Prerequisite: GNNU 400, HCOM 107, HCOM 109, BHSC 118, BHSC 239, CPR (Basic 1).
+GNNU 450 Nursing 5: Theory and Clinical - This course focuses on the integration of previously presented concepts related to stressors, responses and nursing measures.
+Emphasis is placed on organization and leadership skills and the responsibilities of the graduate nurse.
+Clinical experience is provided with adults on medical and surgical units.
+Working with a preceptor, students are expected to provide care to 4:6 patients or to assume responsibility for care given to patients by a nursing team.
+Prerequisite: GNNU 400, BHSC 118, 239, HCOM 107, GNNU 410, CPR (Level C).